superBirdy/superbirdy.github.io/content/authors/admin/_index.md

 ## About Me

-I am an **applied agricultural and environmental economist** and **Associate Research Scientist** at Texas A&M University.
-My research examines how **climate shocks, environmental change, and technological innovation affect agricultural and energy systems**.
+I am an **applied agricultural and environmental economist** and **Associate Research Scientist** in the Department of Agricultural Economics at **Texas A&M University**.
+My research examines how **climate shocks, environmental change, and technological innovation affect agricultural and energy systems**, with the goal of improving the resilience and sustainability of economic systems under climate stress.

-My work combines **applied econometrics, optimization modeling, and integrated environmental–economic assessment** to analyze climate risks and evaluate the economic and environmental performance of emerging technologies.
-I frequently integrate **techno-economic analysis (TEA)** and **life cycle assessment (LCA)** to study the market feasibility and sustainability of low-carbon technologies and bio-based production systems.
+My work combines **applied econometrics, optimization modeling, and integrated environmental–economic assessment** to analyze how environmental risks propagate through markets and supply chains.
+I study how climate variability, extreme events, and technological transitions influence production systems, resource use, and market outcomes.

-My research has been published in journals including **Nature Communications, Environmental Research Letters, ACS Sustainable Chemistry & Engineering, Joule, and Fuel**.

-I received my **Ph.D. in Agricultural Economics from Texas A&M University** in 2024.

-I welcome collaborations related to **climate impacts, agricultural systems, and low-carbon technologies**.
+My research agenda focuses on two main areas: **(1) climate shocks and economic resilience in agricultural and energy systems, and (2) economic evaluation of emerging low-carbon technologies and sustainable production systems.**